marcotoronto/rdm-test/content/05-1_Basic_Deposit.md

 Depending on your user permissions, you will have a button for either:
-- `Submit for Review` (the draft dataset is re-viewed by a research data admins)
+- `Submit for Review` (the draft dataset is reviewed by a research data admins)
 - `Publish` (makes the dataset publicly available)

 Once a dataset is published, Dataverse assigns a **DOI** to permanently identify the dataset.